 Tradition of art in the church

+What can design learn, particularly UX design, learn formo religion?
 Quite a lot really.
-A greet many insights about design, particularly UX design can be had from the study of religion.
+A great many insights about UX design can be had from the study of religion.
 And I suppose visa versa.
 Seek and you will find them.

 For example, the use of metaphor and analogies to convey spiritual concepts or otherwise intangible abstract ideas via the familiar and tangible, development and use of iconography, use and impact of story-telling, and more.
 This mentioned on the metaphor page.